dd9jn/rfc4880bis/crypto-refresh.md

 The initial values for this registry can be found in {{compression-algos}}.
 Adding a new compression key algorithm MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

+## Changes to existing registries

+This document requests IANA add the following wire format columns to the OpenPGP public-key algorithm registry:

+- Public Key Format
+- Secret Key Format
+- Signature Format
+- PKESK Format

+And populate them with the values found in {{pubkey-algos}}.

 # Packet Composition {#packet-composition}

 OpenPGP packets are assembled into sequences in order to create messages and to transfer keys.